-Number of Akamai Online Shopping Business Customers: We estimate that this figure will increase from about 1940 in 2011 to a little over 2800 by end of our forecast period.
-However there could be a potential upside of more than 13% to our price estimate if Akamai can double its online shopping customer base by end of our forecast period.
+Number of Akamai Online Shopping Business Customers: We estimate that this figure will increase from about 1940 in 2011 to around 3500 by end of our forecast period.
+However there could be a potential upside of more than 5% to our price estimate if Akamai can increase its online shopping customer base to 4000 by end of our forecast period.

 Media Content Delivery

-Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $470,000 in 2011 to a little more than $600,000 by the end of our forecast period.
-However there could be a potential upside of more than 10% to our price estimate if this figure were to reach $850,000 by end of our forecast period.
-On the other hand, there could be a downside of about 10% if this figure declines to just around $400,000 by the end of our forecast period.
+Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $470,000 in 2011 to a little more than $1.06 million by the end of our forecast period.
+However there could be a potential upside of more than 10% to our price estimate if this figure were to reach $1.4 million by end of our forecast period.
+On the other hand, there could be a downside of more than 10% if this figure increases to just around $760,000 by the end of our forecast period.

-Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1040 in 2011 to a little under 1400 by the end of our forecast period.
-However there could be a potential upside of about 15% to our price estimate if Akamai can double its media customer base by end of our forecast period.
+Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1040 in 2011 to over 1650 by the end of our forecast period.
+However there could be a potential upside of about 10% to our price estimate if Akamai can increase its media customer base to about 2150 by end of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Akamai at the top of the page.

-Akamai operates a worldwide network of over 100,000 servers that help Akamai's customers deliver Internet content faster to their end users.
+Akamai operates a worldwide network of over 160,000 servers that help Akamai's customers deliver Internet content faster to their end users.
 The company estimates that it delivers 15-30% of the global web traffic.
-Websites like Netflix, Yahoo!, Facebook and Travelocity use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.
+Websites like Apple, Yahoo!, eBay and Travelocity use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.